 And finally, you're ready to access APEX from your web browser using a link like

-http://yourdomain.tld in case you switched on redirection), where
+http://yourdomain.tld in case you switched on force redirection), where

 yourdomain.tld is the domain name or the IP-address of your server.

-In case you're facing the situation when ORDS doesn't map APEX application and workspace static files properly after its installation (I mean, APEX engine static files worked fine, but images, style sheets and other files from your applications generate the 404 not found error), try validating the ORDS install (and then restart the
+In case you're facing the situation when ORDS does not map APEX application and workspace static files properly after its installation (I mean, APEX engine static files work fine, but images, style sheets and other files from your applications generate the 404 not found error), try validating of the ORDS installation (and then restart the

 Here is the link for your convenience: